-- 22.1 The Department's observed holidays are: New Year's Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veterans' Day, Thanksgiving Day and the following Friday, Christmas Eve, Christmas Day, Dr. Martin Luther King Day and any other approved holiday that other City employees receive. - 22.2 Employees shall receive one (1) floating holiday per year which entitles them to one working day off with pay (8 hours or 10 hours, or 12 hours depending on length of normal shift). - 22.3 When a holiday falls on a patrol training day, the selection for assignment to work will be based on seniority within that rank. - 22.4 Employees on approved vacation or sick leave with pay when a holiday occurs shall not be charged vacation or sick leave for the holiday. - 22.5 Employees receive double time and one-half their regular rate of pay for working a holiday on their normally scheduled workday.
-That is, if the employee's normal workday is eight hours, they will be paid double time and one-half for eight hours, if their normal workday is ten hours, they will be paid double time and one-half for ten hours. - 22.6 When a holiday falls on an employee's scheduled day off, the employee shall be paid eight (8) hours, ten (10) hours or twelve (12) hours, to correspond with the length of their normal shift, in addition to all other compensation for that pay period. - 22.7 Whenever possible, the City will provide not less than seven (7) days' notice if an employee is to be scheduled off on a regular scheduled holiday workday.
+- 22.1 The Department's observed holidays are: New Year's Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veterans' Day, Thanksgiving Day and the following Friday, Christmas Eve, Christmas Day, Dr. Martin Luther King Day and any other approved holiday that other City employees receive. - 22.2 Employees shall receive one (1) floating holiday per year, which entitles them to one working day off with pay (8 hours or 10 hours, or 12 hours depending on length of the normal shift). - 22.3 Employees on approved vacation or sick leave with pay when a holiday occurs shall not be charged vacation or sick leave for the holiday. - 22.4 Employees receive double time and one-half their regular rate of pay for working a holiday on their normally scheduled work day.
+That is, if the employee's normal work day is eight hours, they will be paid double time and one-half for eight hours, if their normal work day is ten hours, they will be paid double time and one-half for ten hours. - 22.5 When a holiday falls on an employee's scheduled day off, the employee shall be paid straight time for either eight (8) hours, ten (10) hours or twelve (12) hours, to correspond with the length of their normal shift, in addition to all other compensation for that pay period. - 22.6 Whenever possible, the City will provide not less than seven (7) days' notice if an employee is to be scheduled off on a regular scheduled holiday work day.